hetalang/heta-specifications/actions.md

 ## update

-Update only change the properties of existed component without creating a new one.
+The update only change the properties of existed component without creating a new one.

 ### Example 1
 ```heta